Peak wilderness delights in Japan's Alps—for climbers, skiers, hikers and nature fans

 Mt.
 Hoken and Mt.
 Komagatake are the peaks most easily reached thanks to the Central Alps Komagatake Ropeway on the eastern side of the range.
 The ropeway whisks you 2,600 meters up, unveiling a world of gorgeous alpine scenery and rare plants at the Senjojiki Cirque, carved by glaciers 20,000 years ago.

 Alpine adventures in the Southern Alps

 While less accessible than the Northern or Central Alps, the Southern Alps area is a fantastic base for alpine adventures.
-Many of its peaks lie within Minami Alps National Park, and the entire area, including the communities at the foot of the range, has been declared a biosphere reserve by UNESCO.
+Many of its peaks lie within the Minami Alps National Park, and the entire area, including the communities at the foot of the range, has been declared a Biosphere Reserve by UNESCO.

 Trekking the southern pocket